emrbaykal/maas-hpe/README.md

 ```

   - Storage configuration of target server. {{ maas-configure-storage-layout }}
-    - Storage configuration is done in line with the information filled in the csv file of the target server.
+    - Storage configuration is done with the information filled in the csv file of the target server.

 ```yaml